codex-team/editor.js/docs/tools.md

 ### Automatic sanitize

-If you pass the sanitizer config as static getter, CodeX Editor will automatically sanitize your saved data.
+If you pass the sanitizer config as static getter, Editor.js will automatically sanitize your saved data.

 Note that if your Tool is allowed to use the Inline Toolbar, we will get sanitizing rules for each Inline Tool and merge with your passed config.